huicanvie/gulp-text-include/README.md

-## this is a component that can import into any html file
+## This is a component that can import into any html file
 ###
 ```
 --/dist